nothingismagick/node-flicks/README.md

 ## What the FAQ?

 You have a problem?
-We hate problems and are very sorry to hear that, but it is one of those things that you have to figure out a use for.
-If you have found a bug, please report it clearly in Issues - along with OS, Node version and anything descriptive of what you were doing.
+We hate problems and are very sorry to hear that, but this package is one of those things that you have to figure out a use for.
+If you have found a bug, however, please report it clearly in Issues - along with OS, Node version and anything descriptive of what you were doing.
 Unfortunately, we cannot support you in implementation.
 This is free software, not free support.

 ## 32-bit